 Use IMC 0609, IMC 0611, IMC 0612; IMC 0613 and IMC 2519; IMC 0615; or IMC 0616 as applicable, to determine whether an identified issue is above the threshold for documentation.

 Use IMC 0612, Appendix B and IMC 0310 to identify the crosscutting aspect associated with a finding or if the issue should be entered into the Very Low Safety Significance Issue Process.
 Construction inspectors use IMC 0613, Appendix F, to identify the construction crosscutting aspect.
-(For power reactor and construction inspectors
+(For power reactor and construction inspectors only).

 Use IMC 0609, Attachment 4 and IMC 0609, Appendix A to process a finding using the screening questions.
 Construction inspectors use IMC 2519.
 (For power reactor and construction inspectors only)